satansdeer/satansdeer.github.com/content/legacy-posts/static-type-checking-js/index.md

 ### Literal, Union, Intersection, Interface

-Now you can be very specific with kinds of values your functions accept.
+Now you can be specific with kinds of values your functions accept.
 You can limit it to nominal types, literals, or even structural types, using interfaces.

 Actually, I was lacking interfaces in Javascript for a long time.
 Now you can the define some interface and ensure that only objects that conform to it (have all required methods and properties) will be accepted in some function.